Mansi-Rao-2629/Github-Demo/README.md

 # Github-Demo
-Learning how to use git and github
+Learning how to use Git and GitHub.